Tony405-spec/Data.cleaning_Project/README.md

 # Data.cleaning_Project
-This project will focus on creating a project to automate the data cleaning and preprocessing (current status - FrontEnd designed)
+This project will focus on creating a model that attempts to automate the data cleaning and preprocessing (current status - FrontEnd designed)